docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ## Find nearest neighbors

 The `.find()` method is used to find the nearest neighbors of a vector.

-You need to specify `search_field` that is used when performing the vector search.
+You need to specify the `search_field` that is used when performing the vector search.
-This is the field that serves as the basis of comparison between your query and your indexed Documents.
+This is the field that serves as the basis of comparison between your query and indexed Documents.

-You can use the `limit` argument to configurate how may Documents to return.
+You can use the `limit` argument to configure how many documents to return.

 !!! note
-    [ElasticV7DocIndex][docarray.index.backends.elasticv7.ElasticV7DocIndex] is using Elasticsearch v7.10.1 which does not support approximate nearest neighbour algorithms such as HNSW.
+    [ElasticV7DocIndex][docarray.index.backends.elasticv7.ElasticV7DocIndex] uses Elasticsearch v7.10.1, which does not support approximate nearest neighbour algorithms such as HNSW.
-    This can lead to a poor performance when the search involves many vectors.
+    This can lead to poor performance when the search involves many vectors.
     [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex] does not have this limitation.

 ```python